CU-Hyperloop/GitWorkshop/README.md

   - tell Ferin or Max that you want to be added
   - get added

-## GET THE STUDENT DEVELOPER PACK:
-  - follow the instructions to sign up at: https://education.github.com/pack

 ## GIT KRAKEN INSTALL:
   - install it: https://www.gitkraken.com/download
   - resolve any ssh conflicts (just say that git kraken did not make it)